sinemcelenk/blogophonic-hugo/content/_index.md

 ---
 title: "Sinem Celenk"
 subtitle: "Full Stack Marketer"
-description: "Hi, I am Sinem.
+description: "Hi, I'm Sinem.
 Welcome to my space on the internet!
-I am a creative marketer with over 5 years of experience in the industry.
-I love conducting market research
+With over seven years of experience in marketing and an MBA degree, I am here to assist you in navigating the competitive landscape.
+I understand the challenges faced by startups and small businesses, and I offer practical guidance tailored specifically for startups, covering everything from building your brand to running targeted campaigns.
+I'll provide insights and develop marketing strategies to help your business succeed.
-, generating marketing strategies, managing campaigns both digital and offline.
-I am enthusiastic about UX Research & Design.
-Feel free to contact me for any inquiries."
+Connect with me to elevate your marketing efforts to the next level."
 date: 2019-02-18T12:27:33-06:00
 images:
   - img/bu iyi.PNG